sveltejs/kit/documentation/docs/03-loading.md

 > When `fetch` runs on the server, the resulting response will be serialized and inlined into the rendered HTML.
 This allows the subsequent client-side `load` to access identical data immediately without an additional network request.

-> Cookies will only be passed through if the target host is the same as the SvelteKit application or a higher subdomain of it.
+> Cookies will only be passed through if the target host is the same as the SvelteKit application or a more specific subdomain of it.

 #### session